Discounts & Concessions

 Ethical Ticketing Policy

-Bradford Literature Festival is committed to creating an inclusive and accessible programme, which is why our ticket prices remain low and why many of our events are free, ensuring that as many people as possible can access the festival as possible.
+Bradford Literature Festival (BLF) is committed to creating an inclusive and accessible programme.
+This Ethical Ticketing Policy ensures ticket prices remain low and many of our events are free, giving as many people as possible access the festival.

-There are a range of concessions and discounts are available for those visitors who qualify and wish to attend ticketed events.
+There are a range of concessions and discounts available for visitors who qualify and wish to attend ticketed events.
+Non-ticketed events are free.

 Please be aware that you may be asked to show proof of concessionary status on arrival.
 Terms and conditions apply (see bottom of page).